adebayoj/sanity_checks_saliency/README.md

 **Sanity Checks for Saliency Maps** by *Julius Adebayo, Justin Gimer, Ian Goodfellow, Moritz Hardt, & Been Kim*.

-We will be updating this repository with code replicate our experiments.
+We will be updating this repository with code to replicate our experiments.

 <img src="https://raw.githubusercontent.com/adebayoj/sanity_checks_saliency/master/doc/figures/saliency_methods_and_edge_detector.png" width="700">